Mental Health for PTA Leaders

 Examples of Past PTAs' Healthy Minds Programming

-• Facilitated three In-Person Healthy Minds learning sessions at the monthly "Coffee and Conversations" already scheduled at school.
+• Facilitated three in-person Healthy Minds learning sessions at the monthly "Coffee and Conversations" already scheduled at school.
 Created a Healthy Minds spotlight in school newsletter to share resources and information.
 Created a new Staff Wellness Room and added new materials for the Restorative Room for students.

-• Partnered with school counselor and community mental health professional to host the three (3) Healthy Minds parent sessions and also partnered with a community mental health professional to create programming specific to anxiety which was a big need identified in the Community Needs Assessment.
+• Partnered with school counselor and community mental health professional to host the three (3) Healthy Minds parent sessions and also partnered with a community mental health professional to create programming specific to anxiety which was a big need identified in the community needs assessment.
 Offered childcare for all sessions.

 • Held a Healthy Minds fair during open house night.
 Invited mental health community professional so families could connect and learn about available resources and pickup handouts printed from the National PTA website.